akihikodaki/dts/test_plans/queue_region_test_plan.rst

    Send the pkt1-pkt9, the packets can't enter the same queue which defined in queue region rule.
    They are distributed to queues according RSS rule.

-Notes: fortville can't parse the TCP SYN type packet, fortpark can parse it.
+Notes: Intel® Ethernet 700 Series can't parse the TCP SYN type packet, X722 series can parse it.
-So if fortville, pkt2 to queue 6 or queue 7.
+So if Intel® Ethernet 700 Series, pkt2 to queue 6 or queue 7.

 Test case 2: different user priority packet can enter the expected queue region
 ===============================================================================